kellygajewski/TappData/README.md

 * JavaScript
 * D3
 * Untappd API (thanks, Jen!)
 * Blood, sweat & tears.
-The band, not the fluids
+The music of, not the fluids

 ### About Us...and Potentially You